On holomorphic sector of higher-spin theory: Introduction

-One can define the notion of {\it spin locality} \cite{Gelfond:2018vmi}, \cite{Gelfond:2019tac} for vertices from \eqref{eq1}-\eqref{eq2}.
-We call $\Upsilon$ spin local if being restricted to fixed spins it contains no more than finite amount of contractions between different $C$'s.
-By a single contraction we assume a contraction of one pair of dotted and undotted indices, e.g. $f_{\al\dgb}g^{\al\dgb}$.
+One can define the notion of {\it spin locality} \cite{Gelfond:2018vmi}, \cite{Gelfond:2019tac} for the vertices from \eqref{eq1}-\eqref{eq2}.
+We call $\Upsilon$ a spin local if being restricted to fixed spins it contains no more than a finite amount of contractions between different $C$'s.
+By a single contraction we assume a contraction of a one pair of dotted and undotted indices, e.g. $f_{\al\dgb}g^{\al\dgb}$.

 Few comments are now in order.
-While one may expect that the notion of spin locality is equivalent to space-time locality, this may not be necessarily the case.
+While one may expect that the notion of spin locality is equivalent to the space-time locality, this may not be necessarily the case.
 As is carefully analyzed in \cite{Gelfond:2019tac} the two notions are equivalent if the number of physical fields is finite.
 The equivalence was not shown otherwise (see however \cite{Vasiliev:2022med} where this problem has been recently detailed).
 Another comment is that there is no need to bother of contractions between two $\go$'s or between $\go$ and $C$ since once restricted to a given spin, $\go_{s}$ becomes polynomial thanks to \eqref{w} and therefore such contractions are always spin local.